-The Graduate Student Ombuds Office provides an informal, impartial, neutral, and confidential environment where Main Campus and Medical Center graduate students can discuss University-related concerns and disputes.
+The Office of the Student Ombuds provides an informal, impartial, neutral, and confidential environment where Main Campus and Medical Center graduate students can discuss University-related concerns and disputes.

-The function of the Graduate Student Ombuds Officer is to listen
+The function of the Student Ombuds Officer is to listen

 thoughtfully and sympathetically to the concerns of graduate students and to assist them in identifying options for addressing their concerns.